 What is the course about?

 This course is about gaining the confidence to make the first steps as a collector – taught by an enthusiastic collector who understands both media and market.

 The contemporary art market is booming, even ebay and Amazon are getting in on the act.
 No longer only the preserve of the wealthy, collecting has become affordable.
 People who once bought mass production prints from a department store are now buying originals.

-Are you interested in buying but have been intimidated by galleries and are nervous of online purchasing?
-Perhaps you have thought about starting a collection but you’re put off by jargon and are wary of the pitfalls?
+Are you possibly interested in buying but intimidated by galleries and nervous of online purchasing?
+Perhaps you have thought about starting a collection but you’re put off by jargon and are wary of the pitfalls.

 This is a live online course.
 You will need: